Skip to main content

 There will be times when you want to modify the related records.
 This could be updating the date on an overdue draft invoice, draft expense or forecast item.
 It could be changing the amount of a forecast item or even adding a new forecast item all together.

 As you hover over draft or forecast records you'll see the edit button appear.
-Just click the button
+Just click the button:

 In the pop up dialog, you'll see the familiar interface from the Forecast report where you can simply drag and drop the invoice, expense or forecast amount into a different month.
 That way you don't have to switch forth and back between Streamtime and wayahead or between the Finance and the forecast report.